mikeleo03/SpringBoot-Angular-Software-Documentation/Week 09/README.md

      $env:SONAR_TOKEN
      ```
 5. **Install JaCoCo Plugins**:
    Add the necessary JaCoCo plugins to your project’s `pom.xml` and configure any required environment variables.
+You can use what i already do on my [`pom.xml`](/Week%2009/fpt_midterm_pos/pom.xml).

 ### ⚙️ How to Run All the Tests and Code Quality Analysis
 1. **Navigate to Project Directory**: